EL-Magnific-o/ML_Model/ML_Model.md

 ## ML Use Case:

-### Checking The customer's eligibility for a loan
+### Checking the customer's eligibility for a loan

 ## ML model selected:
 ###  Neural Network

 ## Reason:
-### **We decided to choose Neural Network Model to help us estimate prices for each house and improve the error rate when predicting the test set.**
+### **We decided to choose Neural Network Model to help us estimate the price for each house and improve the error rate when predicting the test set..**
 ## Group 1:
 ### **TITANS**
 ## Group Members: